-Under the Merck, sanofi-aventis, AnGes, Merial and Aqua Health agreements, we are required to pay up to 10% of certain initial upfront monetary payments, and a small percentage of some royalty payments, to the Wisconsin Alumni Research Foundation.
+Under our Merck, sanofi-aventis, AnGes, Merial and Aqua Health agreements, we are required to pay up to 10% of certain initial upfront monetary payments, and a small percentage of some royalty payments, to the Wisconsin Alumni Research Foundation and/or the University of Michigan.
 In addition, certain technology license agreements require us to make payments if we or our sublicensees advance products through clinical development.
 For programs developed with the support of U.S. government funding, the U.S. government may have rights to resulting products without payment of royalties to us.